juno-ode/Rivy_GUIeditor/README.md

 # Rivy_GUIeditor
 This is Rivy's GUI engine editor

-my Check List to release
+my Check List to release you can download the project manager if whanted go to the releases and click on one of them
 ---
 (` ~ `) means that it is done example ~added saying hi
 ---